Ancient Crete

 The records of the ancient Minoans also show signs of the surrounding cultural and artistic ideas, such as fresco art influences from Egypt and gold smithing knowledge from Syria.

-This period was known for social upheaval, external dangers and migration from mainland Greece and Asia Minor.
-During this time the Minoans established colonies on the islands of Thira, Rodos, Melos and Kythera.
+This period was known for social upheaval, external dangers and an influx of population due to migration from mainland Greece and Asia Minor.
+The Minoans, at this time, established colonies on the islands of Kythera, Thira, Rhodes, and Melos.

 A great demand in this region developed for Minoan silverware, with texts found at Mari located in the middle Euphrates in Mesopotamia, mentioning the much-loved works of the Cretans.